Wyko/essential_deathworlders/content/books/salvage/salvage_chapter_12_the_backup_plan.md

 biggest target for Hunters in the entire galaxy, and knowing that he had limited capacity to defend them in the short term.

 Three options, all terrible.
-"Is this what it\'s like to be him? she wondered aloud.
+"Is this what it\'s like to be him?
+She wondered aloud.
 "Every option is terrible.
 Every possibility is completely... \'fucked\'."